 Destinations NOT fully covered by the Berner Oberland Pass

-Here’s the bad news, there are quite a few mountain destinations in the Jungfrau Region that will no longer be fully covered by the Berner Oberland Pass in 2025.
+Here’s the bad news, there are quite a few mountain destinations in the Jungfrau Region that are no longer fully covered by the Berner Oberland Pass in 2025.
 So let’s just run through ‘em.

-And these routes will only be discounted by 25%:
+And these routes are only discounted by 25%:

 Right about now, you’re probably thinking, “Those are all the places I was planning to visit!”
 And we totally understand.
-This is a pretty devastating development, at least as far as travel planning is concerned, and we’ve honestly been trying to wrap our heads around it too.
+This is a pretty devastating development, at least as far as travel planning is concerned, and it took us a while to wrap our heads around it too (ahem, lots of number crunching and spreadsheets)!

 It’s important to mention that the Berner Oberland Pass doesn’t own any of these railways we’re talking about and basically has to make deals with dozens of private companies in order to offer this pass to me and you.

 But to be honest, it largely feels so crushing because this pass has been so incredible.
 And it still is.
-All the other routes that we haven’t mentioned that are covered now will still be covered in 2025.
+All the other routes that we haven’t mentioned that were covered before are still covered in 2025.
 And that includes the ride to Männlichen, for example, from both Grindelwald and Wengen.

 Which Swiss train pass should I buy?

-But even though we can’t give you our detailed recommendations quite yet, we can do a quick side-by-side comparison of the other train pass available to you in this region: the Jungfrau Travel Pass.
+But of course we’ve got more free advice to give ya!
+Here’s a quick side-by-side comparison with the other train pass available to you in this region: the Jungfrau Travel Pass.

 The Jungfrau Travel Pass Coverage